-UNS designation assignments are processed the ASTM, or other relevant trade associations.
-Each of these assignors has the responsibility for administering a specific UNS series of designations.
-Each considers requests for the assignment of new UNS designations, and informs the applicants of the action taken.
-UNS designation assignors report immediately to the office of the Unified Numbering System for Metals and Alloys the details of each new assignment for inclusion into the system.
+The assignment process involves careful consideration of requests for new UNS designations, with assignors evaluating each application and informing applicants of the action taken.
+Once approved, UNS designation assignors report immediately to the office of the Unified Numbering System for Metals and Alloys, providing details of each new assignment for inclusion into the comprehensive system database.

 A00001-A99999 | Aluminum and aluminum alloys |